rpashkoff/jenkins-parallels/README.md

 To do so:
 * Download the binary release here: [parallels-desktop.hpi](https://github.com/jenkinsci/parallels-desktop-plugin/releases/download/v0.2/parallels-desktop.hpi).
-* Go to Manage Jenkins>-Manage Plugins.
+* Go to Manage Jenkins->Manage Plugins.
 * Switch to the "Advanced" tab.
 * In the "Upload Plugin" section, pick the binary downloaded in the first step and press "Upload".